UjwalNK/Analogvolt/README.md

 For minor fixes of code and documentation, please go ahead and submit a pull request.
 Working on them is a great way to contribute to the large Arduino community.
 Larger changes (rewriting parts of existing code from scratch, adding new functions & including new libraries) must be discussed by opening an issue first.
+Known set of issues and bugs are listed down in the _issues.txt_ file.

 # Who can contribute?
 Any one with C++ programming experience and Arduino.